miachm/SODS/CONTRIBUTING.md

 SODS was designed with the next objetives:

-- It must be simple (SODS -> Simple-Ods).
-API must be straightforward to follow.
+- It must be simple (SODS relates to -> Simple-Ods).
+The API must be straightforward to follow, an user should be able to use just peeking an example.
 - It must be light-weight.
 Avoiding dependencies when it's possible.
 - Trustworthy, the project follows [fail-fast principle](https://en.wikipedia.org/wiki/Fail-fast).